menu

 NOTE: A permit is required to hike in the Fiery Furnace!
 Permits can be obtained HERE up to a month in advance.
 The cost is $10/person.
 Every person in your group must be present to pick up your permit the day of your hike in order to watch an educational video about recreating responsibly.

-The Fiery Furnace is arguably the most fun hike in Arches National Park.
+The Fiery Furnace is arguably the most fun hike in Arches National Park and one of the best hikes in Moab.
 There is no official trail here.
 Hikers are free to roam the slickrock rock formations and washes that wind through the Fiery Furnace.

 There are probably tons of hidden arches located throughout the Fiery Furnace, but there are two in particular that hikers frequently seek out.
 Located deep within a side canyon, Surprise Arch is quite literally a hidden gem (you won’t know it’s there until you’re practically under it).
 Skull Arch is another popular arch to see in the Fiery Furnace.
 You’ll likely pass other smaller, unnamed arches on your hike as well.